-Start by smoothing out your soil to remove any uneven spots, removing any medium to large rocks, breaking up dirt clods, and if necessary, reshaping certain areas to sort out any drainage problems.
+Start by smoothing out your soil to remove any uneven spots, removing any medium to large rocks, breaking up dirt clods.
 If you have clay soil, adding granular gypsum at this stage can help improve the soil structure, which will make maintaining your lawn much easier in the long run.
-Spread a thin layer of Living Earth Lawn Mix to help make a fine seed bed.
+Spread a layer of Living Earth Lawn Mix at a depth of 5cm to help make a fine seed bed.

 Sowing Lawn Seed

 Follow the instructions and suggested rates on the packaging and start sowing your seed.
 A good trick is to divide your seed into two portions and spread half out while moving north to south and then spread the other half out east to west: this ensures that the seed is spread evenly.
 After sowing, lightly scatter another layer of Living Earth Lawn Mix to cover the seed or gently rake to cover them.
 If you are sowing a large area, sometimes using a hosepipe or a rope to divide the land into smaller sections, and dividing your seed up accordingly, will ensure that you divide the seed out evenly.

 There are many types of lawn seed to choose from.
 Thinking about the location of your lawn, and what you want from it is important to ensure you make the right choice.
 Do you want something fine and fancy?
 Something tough enough to withstand energetic dogs or children?
 Or does your lawn need to cope with shade or dry sunny banks?Shop Now